FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Schematic to User Converter.rst

 .. image:: ../img/Buttons/schematicgreen.png

-1. This tool will convert imported project data into user layers so they can be edited.
+1. This tool will convert imported project data into User Layers so they can be edited.

 2. Click the